 - allow for informal contact between scheduled meetings required

-Mentors are responsible for guiding their Hanban teacher through the standards for Hanban teachers and completing the interim and final report.
+Mentors are responsible for guiding their Hanban teacher or volunteer through their standards and completing the relevant reports.
+You can download the report below:

-The Hanban teacher handbook 2019-2020 provides information for Hanban teachers on arrival in Scotland.
+The Chinese exchange teacher handbook provides information for CETs on arrival in Scotland.

-This is a helpful document for mentors to read through to gain a more comprehensive view of their Hanban teacher's time in Scotland.
+This is a helpful document for mentors to read through to gain a more comprehensive view of their CET's time in Scotland.
+It is sent out to hubs with information about their new CET.

-For advice on completing the Interim and Final Reports please get in touch with the CISS office.
+For advice on the mentor process and completing the relevant documents please get in touch with the CISS office.